arriven/db1000n/README.md

 $ kubectl create -f ./
 ```

-Sacale if you have resources
+Scale it, if you have resources

 ```bash
 $ kubectl scale deployment/db1000n --replicas=10 -n db1000n